 Since the Walt Disney World Resort is typically family-based, you might think there aren’t as many romantic things to do at Disney, but there are plenty and staying in a Disney World resort is one of them.

-These resorts offer luxurious accommodations and amenities, sprinkled with a little Disney magic—but how do you know which resort to choose based on your budget?
+These resorts offer luxurious accommodations and amenities sprinkled with a bit of Disney magic—but how do you know which resort to choose based on your budget?